ibm-cloud-docs/Backup/restore-SQLDB.md

 ## Restoring databases to Flat Files
 {: #restoreSQLDBFlatFile}

-After backing up SQL Server databases by using the SQL Server plug-in, you can restore an SQL Server database to flat files.
+After you back up SQL Server databases by using the SQL Server plug-in, you can restore an SQL Server database to flat files.
 SQL Server tools can then be used to bring the data into a database.

 To restore an SQL Server database to flat files, complete the following tasks.
 1. On the navigation bar, click Computers.
 A grid lists available servers.